Lipoma Removal Overview

-Lipomas grow slowly and are thought to occur from trauma, although this is not known for sure.
-They are characterized as tumors because they are composed of proliferative fat cells that are of the same genetic composition.
-There are other types of fatty tumors that are cancerous but they differ significantly from lipomas in terms of growth pattern, invasion into adjacent structures, and time line of growth.
+Lipomas grow slowly and are thought to be related to a physical trauma, although this isn't known for sure.
+They are characterized as tumors but are different than other types of fatty tumors that are cancerous.
+Lipomas differ significantly from lipomas in terms of growth pattern, invasion into adjacent structures, and timeline of growth.

-The good news about lipomas is that they are generally easily removed as they do not invade other structures.
-They are generally shelled out with the capsule intact.
+The good news for lipomas is that they are generally easily removed as they sit just beneath the skin but above the muscle.

-Lipomas are more likely in certain people and probably in certain families.
-However, trying to tell an individual whether or not he or she will develop them is difficult.
-There isn't any documented way of preventing lipomas.
+Lipomas are more likely in certain people and may have a genetic component.
+However, trying to tell an individual whether or not he or she will develop one is difficult.
+There isn't any documented way of predicting or preventing lipomas.

 Since lipomas are noncancerous, they do not require any treatment.
 However, if a lipoma becomes bothersome, infected, or continues to grow, you may choose to have it removed.
 The most common way to remove a lipoma involves your doctor simply making an incision over the tumor, or perhaps a short distance away in a more hidden area, and removing the tumor.